6 Ways to Reduce Sodium in Your Diet

 Even better, you can read all the labels of the products that you usually buy.
 From crackers, mineral water, and sausages to cheese, ham, etc., read every single label.
 This way, you can know for sure which ones you should avoid or cut back on.

 It is not necessary to give up all food products containing salt in order to keep your sodium intake in check.
 Try using salt-free convenience foods in soups, stews, and casseroles.
 Then add salt to taste, in moderation.
 Frozen vegetables and dry beans usually don’t have any added salt, and you can also find salt-free canned chickpeas and vegetables.

 You might also enjoy: 8 Spices that You Can Use as a Salt Substitute

 6. Use spices and fresh herbs

 Contrary to popular belief, salt is not the best flavor-enhancer for food.
 Spices and herbs are!
-So, instead of letting salt dominate a dish, season your food with spices and fresh herbs, such as curry, pepper, thyme, garlic and onion, which not only enhance the flavor of any dish, but also boast great health benefits.
+So, instead of letting salt dominate a dish, season your food with spices and fresh herbs.
+These spices can be curry, pepper, thyme, garlic, and onion, which not only enhance the flavor of any dish but also boast great health benefits.